-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on DHCP Snooping and click on Trusted Interfaces. - 3.
-Next to each port, click the Trust drop-down list and select one of the following options. - Disable: This parameter defines the port as untrusted for the DHCP Snooping feature. - Enable: This parameter defines the port as trusted for the DHCP Snooping feature.
+1. Log into your switch management page (see "Access your switch management page" on page 11).

+- 2. Click on DHCP Snooping and click on Trusted Interfaces. - 3.
+Below each port, click the Check each port to enable the port as being trusted with the DHCP Snooping feature.
+To define a port as untrusted for DHCP Snooping, uncheck the box.